Recognition of same-sex unions in India: High Court petitions on same-sex tax discrimination

+Bombay High Court

 In 2025, same-sex couples in different states approached High Courts challenging the unequal treatment of gifts between partners under Section 56(2)(x) of the Income Tax Act, 1961.

 In the Bombay High Court, a couple — Payio Ashiho and Vivek Divan — filed a writ petition in August 2025 questioning the constitutionality of the word “spouse” in the section’s fifth provision.
 The petition argued that restricting the exemption to heterosexual spouses discriminates against same-sex partners in long-term relationships.
 The Bombay High Court issued notice to the Attorney General and listed the matter for further hearing.

+In October 2025, the IT Department filed an affidavit against this stating that the petitioners we trying to recognize gay marriage through tax laws.
+In July 2026, the IT Department argued that the Income Tax Act recognises only relationships that is recognised under Indian marriage laws.

+Karnataka High Court

-Around the same period, in the Karnataka High Court, another same-sex couple — Anurag Kalia and Akhilesh Godi — filed a similar petition after one partner was advised to declare a valuable gift from his partner as taxable income.
+In Oct 2025, in the Karnataka High Court, another same-sex couple — Anurag Kalia and Akhilesh Godi — filed a similar petition after one partner was advised to declare a valuable gift from his partner as taxable income.
 The petition sought equal protection under Article 14 and non-discrimination under Article 15 of the Constitution, arguing that the statutory exemption for “spouses” should apply equally to same-sex partners.
 The court issued notices to the Union Government and the Income Tax Department.

+In July 2026, the Karanataka high court has asked Central government of their opinion on the case.
+The Central government responded that as per the act gifts are exempted from a relative, which include spouse, which is a "legally verifiable family relationship called marriage".
+In their case it cant be legally verified.